Projecting The 57kg Seeds For Paris

 Commentary: With Vladimer Khinchegashvili, Haji Aliyev and Yowlys Bonne Rodriguez all heading up to 61kg, Hassan Rahimi (IRI) should be the top seed.
 Rahimi is one of the most consistent wrestlers in the world.
 He's got five senior level medals and is No. 1 in both our senior level rankings and UWW's rankings.

-There is a tie for the second seed between Giorgi Edisherashvili (AZE) and Asadulla Lachinau (BLR), neither of whom could be sent to Paris.
+There is a tie for the third seed between Giorgi Edisherashvili (AZE) and Asadulla Lachinau (BLR), neither of whom could be sent to Paris.
 At this time we do not know how ties will be broken, but that information is supposed to be released this week.

 Edisherashvili competed for Georgia up until last year.
 The Golden Grand Prix and European champ has only twice competed at the world championships, and did not win a medal either time.